dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 ![A screen recording pf the game with three beasts walking one step to the left every second.](assets/beast_movement.svg)

 Look at our beasts!
-They walk, all to the left for now but they walk!
+They walk, only to the left for now but they walk!

 ## Finding Our Player